Estimated reading time: 8 minutes

 The scenic walkway is a 2.4km route.
 These surroundings are associated with ancient coal mine history.
 You can have a rest whenever you feel tired.
 The pieces of music of lyrebirds & pure water from Marrangaroo Spring would really soothe your kids.

-Also, the full enclosed cabins of the scenic cableway would give a better vantage point to view Three Sisters & Katoomba Falls.
+Also, the fully enclosed cabins of the scenic cableway would give a better vantage point to view Three Sisters & Katoomba Falls.
 The scenic cableway is just a 545m ride.
 Your kids would exactly get excited by the panoramic view of the rainforest canopy while traveling in the scenic skyway.

 The prices of the scenic world rides would really fit into your budget.
 You can spend a fantastic day full of unlimited rides at a profitable price.
-The kids under 4 years are free of charges.
+The kids under 4 years are free of charge.
 Your children from 4-13 years cost $18PP.
 If you are an adult, it costs just $35 for these wonderful rides.
 Keep in mind to pre-purchase tickets, if you get there in peak seasons.